vinceTheProgrammer/sn-modding-guide/_posts/2025-10-11-what_is_revanced.md

 ---
-title: Write Java/Kotlin Logic
+title: What is ReVanced
 author: vinceTheProgrammer
-date: 2025-10-20
+date: 2025-10-11
 category: Jekyll
 layout: post
 ---

-za
+ReVanced is a